-Few states can match the charm, culture, and soul of the Pelican State.
+Few states can match the charm, culture, and soul of The Pelican State.
 This zest for life makes Louisiana an excellent state to bring the RV.
-I want to help you on the journey to the bayou, so I’ve compiled my top five RV parks, campgrounds, and sites for Louisiana.
+I want to help you on the journey to the bayou, so I’ve compiled my top five RV parks and campgrounds when traveling to and through Louisiana.

 5 of the Best RV Parks in Louisiana